Curatorial Essay and Project Concept

 The gradual lifting of this ban under President Kim Dae-jung’s administration in 1998 marked the beginning of a new phase of cultural exchange, coinciding with the government's strategic use of culture as a vehicle of national branding and soft power.
 (4 : Jin, New Korean Wave, 2016).

-From the standpoint of a Korean currently studying and working in Germany, I recognize how media cultures are interwoven with technological development through their own distinct historical trajectories.
-Therefore, rather than extending this research to a global level, I have chosen to focus on the contrasting media-cultural developments of Korea and Germany, which serve as a meaningful and focused framework for in-depth comparative inquiry into differences and affinities between the two media cultures.
+From the standpoint of a Korean currently studying and working in Germany, I recognize how media environments are interwoven with technological development through their own distinct historical trajectories.
+Therefore, rather than extending this research to a global level, I have chosen to focus on the media-system developments of Korea and Germany, which serve as a meaningful and focused framework for in-depth inquiry into differences and affinities between the two media cultures.
 By situating these developments within their respective cultural contexts, this project seeks to explore how fundamental human values are transformed through such processes.

 Our research scope is divided into three groups: